 Using social research to facilitate social change!

 A native of Seattle, WA, I received my B.A. in Sociology & American Ethnic Studies (Concentration: African-American Studies) from the University of Washington- Seattle in 2009.
-I received my M.A. in Sociology and a Graduate Certificate in Women and Gender Studies in 2013 from Middle Tennessee State University.
-I am currently a PhD Candidate in the Department of Sociology at the University of Cincinnati.
+I received my M.A. in Sociology and a Graduate Certificate in Women and Gender Studies from Middle Tennessee State University in 2013.
+I earned my PhD in Sociology at the University of Cincinnati in 2021.

 Outside of exercising my sociological imagination, I enjoy cooking, traveling, knitting, spending time with family and friends, and caring for my two pet turtles, Flash and Titan.